TheOdinProject/curriculum/dir/ruby/basic_ruby/project_advanced_building_blocks.md

 # Projects: Flow Control, Iteration, Closures and Enumerable
 Estimated Time: 4 hours

+*Don't forget to use Git to save your projects!*

 ## Project 1: Bubble Sort

 Sorting algorithms are some of the earliest that you typically get exposed to in Computer Science.
 It may not be immediately obvious how important they are, but it shouldn't be hard to think of some examples where your computer needs to sort some massive datasets during everyday operations.